Financial

 Minnesota Senior Property Tax Relief for Homeowners 65+

-Minnesota gives qualifying seniors the option to stop paying most of their property taxes entirely and have the state cover the difference.
+Minnesota gives qualifying seniors the option to stop paying most of their property taxes and have the state cover the difference as a loan against the home.

 financial